By Valerie Haber, Miami Liquor License Attorney, Alcohol Law and Food Law Attorney

 3. Identify the zoning district.

 The next step is figuring out the zoning designation of the property.
-This can often be achieved by calling the Planning & Zoning or Development Services department of the particular municipality to inquire about a property’s zoning designation.
+This can often be achieved by calling the Planning and Zoning or Development Services department of the particular municipality to inquire about a property’s zoning designation.
 Alternatively, some municipalities have online search functions.
 For example, you can identify the zoning designations of properties within the jurisdictional limits of the City of Miami by using this link.

 4. Determine whether the property is zoned for an alcohol-related use.